EndPointCorp/end-point-blog/2011/12/22/converting-centos-6-to-rhel-6.html.md

 yum upgrade
 ```

-I'm expecting to use this process a few more times in the near future.
+I’m expecting to use this process a few more times in the near future.
 It is very useful when working with a hosting provider that does not directly support RHEL, but provides CentOS, so we can get the new servers set up without needing to request a custom operating system installation that may add a day or two to the setup time.

-Given the popularity of both RHEL and CentOS, it would be neat for Red Hat to provide a tool that would easily switch, at least "upgrading" from CentOS to RHEL to bring more customers into their fold, if not the other direction!
+Given the popularity of both RHEL and CentOS, it would be neat for Red Hat to provide a tool that would easily switch, at least “upgrading” from CentOS to RHEL to bring more customers into their fold, if not the other direction!